Allbirds Inc. (BIRD): Major Movement on the Horizon

 Total Debt to Equity Ratio (D/E) can also provide valuable insight into the company’s financial health and market status.
 The debt to equity ratio can be calculated by dividing the present total liabilities of a company by shareholders’ equity.
 Debt to Equity thus makes a valuable metrics that describes the debt, company is using in order to support assets, correlating with the value of shareholders’ equity The total Debt to Equity ratio for BIRD is recording 0.00 at the time of this writing.
 In addition, long term Debt to Equity ratio is set at 0.00.

-Considering, the past performance of Allbirds Inc., multiple moving trends are noted.
-Year-to-date Price performance of the company’s stock appears to be encouraging, given the fact the metric is recording -67.71%.
-The shares increased approximately by 2.53% in the 7-day charts and went down by 11.95% in the period of the last 30 days.
-Common stock shares were lifted by -10.81% during last recorded quarter.
+Now, considering the stocks previous presentation, multiple moving trends are noted.
+Year-to-date Price performance of the company’s stock appears to be encouraging, given the fact the metric is recording -62.40%.
+The shares increased approximately by 12.72% in the 7-day charts and went down by 15.24% in the period of the last 30 days.
+Common stock shares were driven by 8.00% during last recorded quarter.